 Frequently Asked Questions

-Ans: Graphene coating could be maintained by using any pH-neutral wash soap or water-less cleaner.
-We suggest utilizing our Ceramic Shampoo as it is intended particularly for cleaning and conditioning the coatings to finish to maintain the astoundingly higher shine and water repellence effects.
-For top or in between washes, you could apply our detail spray that is harmless on any coating, or for high performance, apply Ethos Defy for better shine, gloss, and guard between washes.
+Graphene coating could be maintained by using any pH-neutral wash soap or water-less cleaner.
+We suggest utilizing our Ceramic Shampoo as it is intended to clean and condition the coatings to finish to maintain the astoundingly higher shine and water-repellence effects.
+For top or in-between washes, you could apply our detail spray, which is harmless on any coating, or for high performance, apply Ethos Defy for better shine, gloss, and guard between washes.

-Ans: The answer is, of course.
-Actually, we suggest an application of Graphene coating on top of any brand of PPF owing to its shielding and augmentation abilities.
-Since Matrix provides a flexible member, it would not slow down the ability of PPF to self recover or defy effects from road wreckage.
-Moreover, it would add a clearly shiny and slick finish which is fully sealed from the elements, lowering the odds of early aging and yellowing.
+The answer is “Yes”.
+We suggest an application of Graphene coating on top of any brand of PPF owing to its shielding and augmentation abilities.
+Since Coating provides a flexible member, it would not slow down the ability of PPF to self-recover or defy the effects of road wreckage.
+Moreover, it would add a clearly shiny and slick finish which is fully sealed from the elements, lowering the odds of early ageing and yellowing.

-Ans: A lot of ceramic coatings that are available contain Silicone Dioxide that is generally known as Silica, also called glass or sand.
+A lot of available ceramic coatings contain Silicone Dioxide, which is generally known as Silica, also called glass or sand.
 Graphene was founded in 2004 and won a Nobel prize in 2010 because of its amazing features that have proved to be 100 times sturdier than steel when staying supple and unbreakable.
-Graphene Matrix uses this novel technology for creating a formula which takes ceramic coatings to a great height, making them simple to use when giving extra perks and results.
+Graphene Coating uses this novel technology to create a formula which takes ceramic coatings to a great height, making them simple to use when giving extra perks and results.

-Ans: The short reply is yes.
-We suggest using two layers for best performance and longevity.
-Double layer guarantees that there are zero low or uneven spots in the coating and the surface has got an appropriate covering.
-There is no extra advantage of using over 2 layers to any surface.
-If you want to layer the coat, wait for at least an hour between the first and second layer.
+The short reply is yes.
+We suggest using two layers for the best performance and longevity.
+A double layer guarantees zero low or uneven spots in the coating and that the surface has an appropriate covering.
+There is no extra advantage to using over two layers on any surface.
+If you want to layer the coat, wait for at least an hour between the first and second layers.

-Ans: The complete cure period of Graphene Matrix is around 5 days.
-It signifies that we don’t suggest cleaning your car with any cleaners before the finishing of this period.
+The complete cure period of the Graphene Coating is around 5 days.
+It signifies that we don’t suggest cleaning your car with any cleaners before finishing this period.
 Your car is secure for driving right away, but we suggest keeping your vehicle away from water for the initial 2 days.

-Ans: Of course, you can use graphene coating on wheels.
-We advise to apply two layers for max performance and durability.
-Two layers make sure that there are no rough or low spots in the coat and that the surface has been accurately coated.
-There are no extra advantages of using over 2 coatings on any surface.
+Of course, you can use graphene coating on wheels.
+We advise applying two layers for max performance and durability.
+Two layers ensure that there are no rough or low spots in the coat and that the surface has been accurately coated.
+There are no extra advantages to using over 2 coatings on any surface.

-Ans: The best thing about this product is that you can use it without the requirement of any professional gear or knowledge.
+The best thing about this product is that you can use it without requiring any professional gear or knowledge.
 Just stick to the guidelines that come with every pack, and you could get tremendous outcomes from the comfort of your own house.

-Ans: No, you cannot, as Graphene can’t be put in over any other coats, sealants, or waxes.
-In case your vehicle is already having a coat, wax, or sealant, then we suggest clean
+No, you cannot, as Graphene can’t be put in over any other coats, sealants, or waxes.
+We suggest cleaning if your vehicle already has a coat, wax, or sealant.